-The European Cultural Route “Destination Napoleon” is a vehicle to achieve union, cohesion and exchange of knowledge between the different European territories and local communities which share a common historical past.
-Within the framework of the NAPOCTEP project, work will be done to create a dynamic network enriched with our experience, in order to obtain a sustainable development of the Program’s cooperation space.
+The European Cultural Route “Destination Napoleon” is a vehicle to achieve union, cohesion and exchange of knowledge between the different European territories and local communities which share a common historical past, and the NAPOCTEP project (0700_NAPOCTEP_3_P) has the aim to become part of it.
+Within the framework of the NAPOCTEP project work will be done to create a dynamic network enriched with our experience, in order to obtain a sustainable development of the Program’s cooperation space.

 The challenges of the project are at several levels: